 Join the board

-The Association has a very small number of employed staff; one full time and two part time.
-Much of the direction of the Association comes from our volunteer board of directors who are all unpaid and give up their time as well as run their own businesses.
+The Association has a very small number of employed or contract staff and much of the direction of the Association comes from our volunteer board of directors who are all unpaid and give up their time as well as run their own businesses.
 Each year before our AGM we invite members to stand for election to join the board.
 Do consider doing this as we are always looking for members to contribute fresh ideas.